Some common questions I get asked by taxi drivers in Taiwan are:

 When I was apartment hunting in mid-2017, I was told by a leaseholder, in Taipei, that my Beijing twang was part of the reason why I didn’t give a good impression.
 I could never tell if I should be upset, or proud that I have an accent.

 A: I’m Irish, from Belfast, but grew up in a village in Kildare.
 If any of that makes sense to you, congratulations.

 Q4: Why did you decide to come to Taiwan?

-A: Besides getting a scholarship, I wanted to leave Ireland because I wasn’t happy with the opportunities at hand.
+A: I wanted to leave Ireland because I wasn’t happy with the opportunities at hand.
 It is very common for young Irish people to emigrate abroad and I am no exception.

 My knowledge of Taiwan was not as basic as most people who usually come to this beautiful island.
 This was partly because my university lecturer on Chinese history included history, culture, cinema and arts from China, Taiwan, Singapore, Hong Kong, New York and other places.

 From Taiwanese cinema to history, I had a really good base for understanding Taiwan before I came here.